Energy and grid feedback

 Technology comparison between rectifier and converter for use in grids with high renewable energy content

-For a comparison of technologies, the study compares the outgoing network feedbacks of both substations (rectifier and converter).
-Various load scenarios are run through in order to record and evaluate not only the voltage behavior but also grid-specific effects (system services) of the medium-voltage grid.
+The study compared the outgoing grid perturbations of both substations (rectifiers and converters) in order to compare the technology.
+Various load scenarios were run through in order to record and evaluate grid-specific effects (system services) of the medium-voltage grid in addition to the voltage behavior.

-Furthermore, energy balances of different load scenarios from long-term measurements for both technologies (rectifier and converter) are established.
+In addition, energy balances of various load scenarios from long-term measurements for both technologies (rectifier and converter) were created.

-In addition to the technical comparison, there is the question of the extent to which the converter can dynamically support the grid and provide power reserves at short notice to compensate for grid fluctuations.
+In addition to the technical comparison, the extent to which the converter dynamically supports the grid and can provide short-term power reserves to compensate for grid fluctuations was investigated.

 - 30 feet steel container HC